zion1004/slstatus/README.md

 # slstatus
- My fork of slstatus (suckless's suckless status) with patches for my convenience.
+ My fork of slstatus (suckless's suckless status).

+# Note
+Code is in the master branch